Energy Products Trading

 Despite a slower economic growth, China is forecasted to increase their demand for oil in the coming years.
 And India is becoming the world’s fastest growing consumer of oil with rising incomes and a rising numbers of cars.
 In Brazil, more oil will be required since they are the leader of the chemical market and production of polyethylene, the main raw material for plastic production.

-AvaTrade Offers the Following Oil and Energy CFDs:
+AvaTrade Offers you access to the following Oil and Energy CFDs:

 Oil prices change daily and are determined by traders who bid on oil futures contracts.
 This contract is an agreement that gives traders the right to purchase oil at a set price based on the projection made.
 Both the buyer and seller set delivery date in the future at the set price.